DoA-Aided MMSE Channel Estimation for Wireless Communication Systems: Abstract

 \section{Abstract}

 This paper investigates the combination of parametric channel estimation with minimum mean square error (MMSE) estimation.
-We propose a two-stage channel estimation technique that utilizes the decomposition of wireless communication channels into a distinct line-of-sight (LoS) path and multiple reflected scattered clusters.
-Firstly, a direction-of-arrival (DoA)-based estimator is formulated to estimate the LoS component.
-Afterwards, we utilize a Gaussian mixture model to estimate the conditionally Gaussian distributed random vector, which represents the multipath propagation.
+We propose a direction-of-arrival (DoA)-aided two-stage channel estimation technique that utilizes the decomposition of wireless communication channels into a line-of-sight (LoS) path and its orthogonal subspace.
+After estimating the channel along the dominant direction, we utilize a Gaussian mixture model to estimate the conditionally Gaussian distributed random vector, which represents the multipath propagation.
 The proposed two-stage estimator allows pre-computing the respective estimation filters, tremendously reducing the computational complexity.
-Numerical simulations with typical channel models depict the superior performance of our proposed two-stage estimation approach as compared to state-of-the-art methods.
+Numerical simulations with typical channel models depict the superior performance of our proposed two-stage estimation approach compared to state-of-the-art methods.